So a ''day-time of Brahma's 12 hours'' equals 1000 Maha yugas, Catur-yuga or Divya-yuga which are -.

 How to understand all this -

-We have to understand that one "full day of Brahma has only 1000 Divya-yuga (Maha-yugas)" however the twist is ALL those Maha-yugas occur in just a "12 hour day-time of Brahma"
+We have to understand that one full day of Brahma from sunrise to sunset, has 1000 Divya-yuga (Maha-yugas) in it however, the twist is ALL those Maha-yugas occur ONLY the 12 hour day-time hours of Brahma.

-There are no Divya-yugas (Maha-yugas) during Brahma's 12 hour night-time
+Again, there are no Divya-yugas (Maha-yugas) during Brahma's 12 hour night-time.

-So when you add up the "day-time" of 4 billion 320 million human years and "night-time" of 4 billion 320 human million years you get the full day and night time of Brahma as 8 billion 640 million human years
+So when you add up the "day-time" of 4 billion 320 million human years and "night-time" of 4 billion 320 human million years, you get the full 24 hour day and night time of Brahma which is 8 billion 640 million human years.

-In this way Lord Krishna and Lord Caitanya Mahaprabhu only come "once" in a full day-night (24 hours) peroid of Brahma which is "once" every 1000 Maha-yugas
+In this way, Lord Krishna and Lord Caitanya Mahaprabhu only come "once" in a full day-night (24 hours) period of Brahma, or "once" every one thousand Maha-yugas.